Arithmetic purity of the Hardy-Littlewood property and geometric sieve for affine quadrics: Introduction

 Let $q(\xx)\in\BZ[x_1,\cdots,x_n] $ be a non-degenerate integral quadratic form in $n\geqslant 3$ variables.
 Suppose that $q(\xx)$ is indefinite (i.e. isotropic over $\BR$).
 For $m\in\BZ_{\neq 0}$, let us consider the $\BZ$-scheme

 The smooth geometrically integral $\BQ$-variety is called an \emph{affine quadric}.
 In particular, $\CQ$ is an integral model of $\BFQ$.
-Recall that affine quadrics with $n\geqslant 4$ variables satisfy the integral principle and strong approximation, while there is Brauer-Manin obstruction when $n=3$ (cf. \cite[\S5.6, \S5.8]{CT-Xu}).
+Recall that affine quadrics with $n\geqslant 4$ variables satisfy the integral Hasse principle and strong approximation, while there can be Brauer-Manin obstruction when $n=3$ (cf. \cite[\S5.6, \S5.8]{CT-Xu}).
 We shall always assume in this article that $\BFQ(\BQ)\neq\varnothing$.
 We remark that rational points on an affine quadric form a \emph{thin} subset of $\BA^n(\BQ)$.

 The variety $\BFQ$ is an affine symmetric space (cf. \cite[p.
 59]{Borovoi-Rudnick}, \cite[p.
 1045]{Browning-Gorodnik}) under the spin group $G:=\Sp_q$ (the universal double covering of $\SO_q$, with the standard almost faithful representation through $\SO_q$ in $\GL_{n,\BQ}$).
 Let $P\in\BFQ(\BQ)$ and let $H$ be its stabilizer.
 Then $H\cong \Sp_q|_{P^\perp}$ is a symmetric subgroup of $\Sp_q$, where $P^\perp$ is the orthogonal complement of $P$.
 The real locus $\BFQ(\BR)$ has no compact connected components.
 Since $n\geqslant 3$, the group $G$ is always semisimple and simply connected, so is $H$ if $n\geqslant 4$.
-Special attention is paid to the case where $n=3$ because $H$ is isomorphic to a torus.
+Special attention is drawn to the case where $n=3$ because $H$ is isomorphic to a torus.
 It is anisotropic over $\BQ$ (hence has no non-trivial $\BQ$-characters) precisely when $-m\det(q)$ is not a square, a condition that we shall always assume and denote by $-m\det(q)\neq \square$ in the sequel.
-The work of Borovoi-Rudnick proves that (cf. \cite[\S6.4]{Borovoi-Rudnick}) \begin{itemize} \item Affine quadrics with $n\geqslant 4$ variables are strongly Hardy-Littlewood (cf. \cite[Theorem 0.3]{Borovoi-Rudnick}); \item Affine quadrics with $n=3$ variables are Hardy-Littlewood with a locally constant density function $\delta_{\BFQ}:\BFQ(\RA)\to \{0,2\}$ (cf. \cite[p.
+The work of Borovoi-Rudnick \cite{Borovoi-Rudnick} proves that \begin{itemize} \item Affine quadrics with $n\geqslant 4$ variables are strongly Hardy-Littlewood (cf. \cite[Theorem 0.3]{Borovoi-Rudnick}); \item Affine quadrics with $n=3$ variables are Hardy-Littlewood with a locally constant density function $\delta_{\BFQ}:\BFQ(\RA)\to \{0,2\}$ (cf. \cite[p.
 1047-1048]{Browning-Gorodnik}, \cite[\S3]{Borovoi-Rudnick}, see also $\S$\ref{se:homogeneousspaces} \emph{infra}). \end{itemize} We recall the well-known asymptotic growth of integral points on affine quadrics (cf. e.g. \cite[(2.6)]{Liu-Sarnak}, \cite[(1.9)]{Duke-Rudnick-Sarnak} and \cite[p.
 1047]{Browning-Gorodnik}).
 For every connected component $B_\infty\subset\BFQ(\BR)$, where $c_{\CQ,B_\infty} \geqslant 0$ depends on $\CQ,B_\infty$.

 Our main results are the following. \begin{theorem} Let $\BFQ\subset\BA^n_\BQ$ be the affine quadric \eqref{eq:affinequadric} with $n\geqslant 4$ variables.
 Then $\BFQ$ satisfies \APSHL. \end{theorem}